15 EASY ZERO WASTE SWAPS FOR BEGINNERS

 So, if you don’t change your sponges regularly, they can quickly become nasty and unhealthy to use.

-The problem with this is that it creates a lot of waste that we easily can avoid.
+The problem with this is that it creates a lot of waste that we can easily avoid.

 Sponges are also harmful to the planet because they’re often made from Polyurethane foam which is plastic.